Technical Trading Analysis – Finding the Patterns to Trading Success

 Prediction may be a little bit of a strong word here – it implies uniformity in the market, and that at certain times, certain returns are guaranteed to come around again.
-Low-hanging fruit for you pluck at some point or other.
+Low-hanging fruit for you to pluck at some point or other.
 What we mean here, is predicting the market through the assumption that certain character traits it’s displayed before, are traditions to look out for that may mean the possible arrival of a return that’s happened before.
 But of course, it may not.
-It’s simply about familiarising yourself with market, knowing how to look for the patterns in the market, to possibly give yourself an advantage.
+It’s simply about familiarising yourself with the market, knowing how to look for the patterns in the market, to possibly give yourself an advantage.

 Downtrends – the micro symptom of the macro cause of the bear effect on the market.
 When stock prices falter over an extended period, it’s deemed a downtrend.
-Identification of the impending arrival of this trend, is a very useful analysis assumption to curb major loss.
+Identification of the impending arrival of this trend is a very useful analysis assumption to curb major loss.